 • About share house

-Is it hard to live alone on a monthly salary of 250,000 yen?
-Here's an estimate of rent and living expenses, plus some useful tips on saving money!
+Is it hard to live alone on a monthly salary of ¥250,000?
+Here's some useful information on rent and living expenses, as well as tips on saving money!

-What kind of living standard is it with a monthly take-home pay of 250,000 yen?
+What kind of living standard is a take-home pay of 250,000 yen?

 A take-home pay of 250,000 yen is slightly higher than the national average.
-In urban areas, many people rate it as "average to somewhat difficult," while in rural areas, they rate it as "relatively comfortable," so people's perceptions of their standard of living vary greatly depending on where they live.
+Perceptions of living standards vary greatly depending on the area in which one lives, with many people in urban areas rating it as "average to somewhat difficult" and those in rural areas rating it as "relatively comfortable."

-For example, in central Tokyo, rent is high, so it's easy to feel pressured by living expenses, but in regional cities, rent and prices are lower, so you can live comfortably with the same income.
-The key to living a stable life alone is to keep a close eye on your monthly income and expenditure balance and manage your fixed expenses comfortably.
+For example, rent is high in central Tokyo, so it's easy to feel pressured by living expenses, but in regional cities, rent and prices are lower, so it's possible to live comfortably on the same income.
+The key to living a stable life on your own is to keep a close eye on your monthly income and expenditure balance and manage your fixed expenses comfortably.

-Estimated monthly and annual income and tax and insurance burden
+Estimated monthly and annual income, and tax and insurance burdens

-The main deductions from this amount are income tax, local resident tax, health insurance, employee pension insurance, etc., and about 20 to 30% of the total is deducted.
-Although it varies slightly depending on whether you have dependents or not and the local government, it is important to understand the calculation of social insurance premiums in advance in order to stabilize your monthly take-home amount.
-Taxes and insurance premiums are automatically deducted, so plan your living expenses based on the amount you can actually use.
+The main deductions from this amount are income tax, local resident tax, health insurance, employee pension insurance, etc., which account for about 20-30% of the total.
+Although this varies slightly depending on whether you have dependents and the local government, it is important to understand how social insurance premiums are calculated in advance in order to stabilize your monthly take-home pay.
+Since taxes and insurance premiums are automatically deducted, plan your living expenses based on the amount you can actually spend.

-According to a survey by the National Tax Agency, the average take-home pay for full-time employees in their late 20s to early 30s is roughly 220,000 to 240,000 yen.
-Therefore, while a take-home pay of 250,000 yen may seem a little above average, there are many people who feel that it is not enough depending on the cost of living in the city and their lifestyle.
+According to surveys by the National Tax Agency, the average take-home pay for full-time employees in their late 20s to early 30s is roughly 220,000 to 240,000 yen.
+Therefore, while a take-home pay of 250,000 yen may seem slightly above average, many people feel that it is not enough depending on the cost of living in urban areas and their lifestyle.

-Looking at the take-home pay by gender, men tend to have slightly higher take-home pay, while women tend to have pay in the early 200,000 yen range.
-In other words, a take-home pay of 250,000 yen is in the middle, neither too much nor too little.
-If you reconsider your lifestyle, you can live a stable life.
+Looking at the take-home pay by gender, men tend to have slightly higher take-home pay, while women tend to have pay in the low 200,000 yen range.
+In other words, a take-home pay of 250,000 yen is in the middle position, neither too much nor too little.
+If you reassess your lifestyle, you can live a stable life.

-Living standards change depending on whether or not you get a bonus
+Living standards change depending on whether or not you receive a bonus

-On the other hand, if you don't receive a bonus, you will have to make do with your monthly salary, so managing your living expenses and savings will be strict.
-Setting rent or a loan based on a bonus is risky, so it is best to calculate your daily living expenses based on your monthly salary and treat the bonus as an extra.
+On the other hand, if you don't receive a bonus, you will need to make do with your monthly salary, making it more difficult to manage your living expenses and savings.
+Because setting up rent or a loan based on a bonus is risky, it is best to calculate your daily living expenses based on your monthly salary and treat your bonus as an extra.

 What is the actual breakdown of living expenses for a single person?